-The bill results in various fiscal impacts described by section below.
+The amendment strikes the underlying bill and its associated fiscal impacts.
+The amendment results in various fiscal impacts described by section below.

 Sections 1 and 2 require each health carrier to annually certify their review of compliance with mental health and substance use disorder benefit reporting requirements to the Insurance Commissioner, who must make these reports, including the names of health carriers, public.
+These procedural changes result in no fiscal impact.